Abbas-Nedal/RentItOut/README.md

 - **MySQL**: The relational database used to store user, item, and rental data.
 - **Winston**: A logging library used to log requests and other system events.
 - **body-parser**: Middleware for parsing incoming request bodies in JSON format.
+- **Swagger**: A tool for auto-generating API documentation and testing endpoints.
 - **RESTful API**: The architectural style used for designing the API endpoints.